 Dolby Atmos support is also part of the package.
 Not all surround sound is created equal, and if you have a sound system that is Dolby Atmos capable, you need a media streamer that supports Dolby Atmos to take advantage of it.
 With an increasing amount of Atmos content showing up on Netflix and Prime Video, it’s the right time to own a device that can handle it.

-The upside of this arrangement is that your entire home theater is now yours to control using only Alexa (if you wish — the Cube also comes with standard Fire TV voice-enabled remote).
 As the nerve center for every Alexa-compatible smart device in your home, you can sit on your couch and use your voice to master any number of gadgets, like security cameras and smart door locks.
-It prompted our reviewer to give the device a rare 5/5 rating and we also named it one of the best products of 2018.
-Its only downside is a lack of Dolby Vision support.
-That’s a more significant gap now than when we reviewed it in 2018, but it’s certainly not a deal-breaker if you value the Cube’s many other benefits.
+It prompted our reviewer to give the Fire TV Cube a rare 5/5 rating.

-Of course, all of this techno-magic doesn’t come cheap.
+Of course, all of this techno magic doesn’t come cheap.
 The Fire TV Cube is a big jump over its stick-based family members at $120.
-But before you balk at that price, consider this: The Fire TV Cube does far more (for far less) than most other streaming devices, including the Apple TV, Roku Ultra, and Google Chromecast Ultra.
+But before you balk at that price, consider this: The Fire TV Cube does far more (for far less) than most other streaming devices, including the Apple TV, Roku Ultra, and Chromecast with Google TV.

-We think that for the $10 premium over the price of the Fire TV Stick, anyone with a 4K TV — or anyone who thinks they may buy a 4K TV in the next few years — should buy the Fire TV Stick 4K.
-Its combination of apps, games, streaming services both paid and free, plus an unequaled level of support for all of today’s top audio and video formats make it a stellar value.
-When you add Alexa’s ability to give you voice control over your content as well as your smart home, it’s hard to conceive of a reason Fire TV shoppers shouldn’t buy it.
+We think that for the $25 premium over the price of the Fire TV Stick Lite, anyone with a 4K TV — or anyone who thinks they may buy a 4K TV in the next few years — should buy the Fire TV Stick 4K Max.
+This is the newest Fire TV Stick model and is better and faster than all the previous Fire TV Stick versions.
+Its combination of apps, games, and streaming services both paid and free, plus an unequaled level of support for all of today’s top audio and video formats, make it a stellar value.
+When you add Alexa’s ability to give you voice control over your content as well as your smart home, plus Wi-Fi 6 support, it’s hard to conceive of a reason Fire TV shoppers shouldn’t buy it.

 We love the Fire TV Cube, but we also acknowledge it isn’t for everyone.
 It’s expensive (relatively speaking) and doesn’t handle travel as well as the Sticks.
 But if you secretly harbor a desire to turn your home theater into your very own USS Enterprise bridge, complete with a computer that responds to voice commands, the Fire TV Cube is your passport to the captain’s chair.